brson/multirust/README.md

 In which case the toolchain can be updated with `multirust update nightly`.

+Custom toolchains - those not distributed by The Rust Project - may be installed with `multirust update <toolchain> --custom
+<installer-path-or-url>`, e.g. `multirust update my-rust --custom
+rust-1.0.0-dev-x86_64-unknown-linux-gnu.tar.gz`.
+In this case the toolchain is installed via the specified installer and can then be activated with `multirust default my-rust`.

 # Toolchain specification

 `multirust` supports several ways to indicate the toolchain: 'stable',